Well, Hello… Welcome.

 Sound Could MP3 Sermons

-Manuscripts & Liturgy
+Manuscripts & Other Liturgical Stuff

 The decision to attend seminary, including a sense of call to the ministry:

-My entire family is involved in the church.
-My in-laws were the Music Director/Associate Pastor and musician at the church for twenty-four years, and my wife participated in the choir and is an Elder.
-Upon my in-laws’ retirement, my wife was hired as the new Music Director, and with the retirement of our pastor, she took on the role of Worship Leader.
-I have overseen all electronics and media for the church.
+My ministry within the church was to oversee all electronics and media for the church.
 As per my professional career, I designed and installed the church’s sound and recording (audio and video) system.
-Since he was six, my son, Sebastian (19 yrs. old), has been training on the sound system.
-My daughter, Piper (6 yrs. old), loves to help me when I work around the church, although I am unsure how much I accomplish with her help. 😊
+Since he was six, my son, Sebastian (Born 2004), has been training on the sound system.
+My daughter, Piper (Born 2017), loves to help me when I work around the church, although I am unsure how much I accomplish with her help. 😊

 When the call came for me to step up and lead Sunday School, I did not hesitate.
 I was unaware that Sunday school books were available, so I wrote and designed a curriculum.
 The education level of the people at LHPC is substantial, so I knew I would need to keep my lessons exciting and biblically based.
 We usually take the summer months off and have Sunday school from September – May.
 So, I decided to break it into the fall and spring semesters.
 Each semester would have a theme and keep the lessons going from week to week with biblical points at the end of “class” each Sunday.
 While teaching a class on 1st-century martyrs, the interim pastor asked me if I had ever considered seminary.
 I replied that I have always enjoyed teaching and talking about God and have often thought about it.
 That was the beginning of my call.
 At first, I was interested in Christian Education but realized my first semester at Union; God called me not to be a Sunday school teacher but a Minister.